djbusstop/gentrification-map/README.md

 Keeping a record of how our neighbourhood is permanently changed by the Covid-19 crises, and on in to the future will be a resource for activist, to strengthen the message of antigentrfication organising.

-#### How you can help
+### How you can help

-If you noticed a place in Neukölln has closed recently, please report it!
+- **If you noticed a place in Neukölln has closed recently, please report it!**

-You can also spread the forms to your networks.
+- **You can spread the forms to your networks, to help increase the amount of data and give a better picture of gentrification in Neukölln.**

-If you're handy with Gihub and Javascript/Vue, feel free to open an issue and we can be in touch about contributing.
+- If you're handy with Gihub and Javascript/Vue, feel free to open an issue and we can be in touch about contributing.

 ### Forms